debug-ito/Albatross/README.md

-# Gtk-Uguiss - Gtk2/3 theme
+# Gtk-Uguiss

 **This is still work in progress.**

+Gtk-Uguiss is a Gtk2/3 theme based on "Albatross".

 ## Features

 * Support Gtk2 and Gtk3.
+* Bright theme.
 * Improved contrast.
 * Deep green.
 * Improved grabbability of scrollbars, especially when the window is maximized.